Home is where kids learn and grow, the place where they find love and care, most importantly explore the world around

 Hide All Chemical and Cleaning Material from Children

 If you have storerooms, workshops, or any rooms that are not childproof, keep the room closed and install security door lock or childproof lock to ensure their safety.

 Always lock all the medicines on a cabinet after using them and put them higher position than your kids reach.
 Kids love to climb up so, carefully think about it too.

 Buy a First Aid Kit in case of any emergency.
-If an accident happens to your kid, don’t be late to call a nearby hospital or call an expert who will guide you to take proper steps and help you get the proper treatment.
+If an accident happens to your kid, don’t be late to call a nearby hospital or call an expert who will guide you to take proper steps and help you get the appropriate treatment.

 Unload Firearms and Locked Away